richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 Complete specification of requirements for an Internet-Draft are found in the file "1id-guidelines.txt" in the Internet-Drafts directory at an Internet Repository site.
 The organization of the Internet-Drafts directory is found in the file "1id-organization" in the Internet-Drafts directory at an Internet Repository site.
 This file also contains the rules for naming Internet-Drafts.
+(See {{PROCESS}}
-(See [1] for more information about Internet-Drafts.)
+for more information about Internet-Drafts.)

 ## Request For Comments (RFC)

-The work of an IETF working group often results in publication of one or more documents, as part of the Request For Comments (RFCs) [1] series.
+The work of an IETF working group often results in publication of one or more documents, as part of the Request For Comments (RFCs) {{PROCESS}}
+series.
 This series is the archival publication record for the Internet community.
 A document can be written by an individual in a working group, by a group as a whole with a designated Editor, or by others not involved with the IETF.

 NOTE: The RFC series is a publication mechanism only and publication does not determine the IETF status of a document.
 Status is determined through separate, explicit status labels assigned by the IESG on behalf of the IETF.
-In other words, the reader is reminded that all Internet Standards are published as RFCs, but NOT all RFCs specify standards {{RFC1796}}.
+In other words, the reader is reminded that all Internet Standards are published as RFCs, but NOT all RFCs specify standards {{NOTALLSTD}}.

 ## Working Group Last-Call